Mia Kilburg: Speed skating career

-After nearly qualifying for the 2010 Winter Olympics, Kilburg qualified for the 2018 Winter Olympics.
-Along with teammates Heather Bergsma and Brittany Bowe, Kilburg won bronze in the team pursuit at the 2018 Olympics in Pyeongchang.
-The medal was U.S. speed skating's first Olympic medal since 2010.
-Kilburg again qualified for the 2022 Winter Olympics in the mass start event.
+After nearly qualifying for the 2010 Winter Olympics, Manganello qualified for the 2018 Winter Olympics.
+Along with teammates Heather Bergsma and Brittany Bowe, she won bronze in the team pursuit at the 2018 Olympics in Pyeongchang.
+The medal was the first for the U.S. team in speed skating since 2010.
+In 2022, Manganello again qualified for the Winter Olympics in the mass start event.
+At her third Olympics in 2026, Manganello won her first individual medal at age 36 in the mass start.

 Cycling career

 Kilburg is also a professional cyclist, riding for the team.
 She won the points classification at the 2015 Redlands Bicycle Classic.